The Philippines has seen decreasing and rising cases of coronavirus disease since it first hit the country in 2020.

 Consultations through the department’s Telemedicine hotlines shall assess if the symptomatic individual needs a referral to a health facility to be tested for the virus.

 The DOH has also ramped up its COVID-19 testing operations in response to the growing number of cases recorded in the Philippines.
-The department listed 117 accredited testing laboratories in the country on September 4, 2020.
+The department listed 117 accredited testing laboratories in the country as of September 4, 2020.

 The Philippines introduced its first automated COVID-19 testing laboratory which reduces the collection of swabbing specimens to an average of 6 minutes.
 It also welcomed the world’s first airport-based PCR testing lab at Mactan-Cebu International Airport (MCIA).